Why natural treatments need to be paired with antibiotics

 Why are female dogs more likely to suffer from UTI?

 There are two main reasons - the urinary tract anatomy in general and the fact that female dogs urinate in the hair surrounding the vulva, which promotes bacterial growth.
-If your dog has long hair and or a small vulva that is hidden in the skin fold and is prone to bladder infections, I suggest that you clip the hair every two weeks and wash the private area with water, dry it with a towel and apply Healing Solution herbal spray to reduce the amount of bacteria.
+If your dog has long hair and or a small vulva that is hidden in the skin fold and is prone to bladder infections, I suggest that you clip the hair every two weeks and wash the private area with water, dry it with a towel and apply healing Skin Spray to reduce the amount of bacteria.

 Why can bladder infections be related to lumbar and sacral injuries?